I’ve said it before and I’ll say it again: I’m not really a fan of post processing just for the sake of it.

 Step 6 – Skin Smoothing

-I hope you’ve learnt something from what I’ve shared today, If you’re having trouble comparing the photos step by step, then click play on the slideshow that I’ve produced below and you should be able to see everything that I’ve done.
+I hope you’ve learnt something from what I’ve shared today.
+If you’re having trouble comparing the photos step by step, click ‘play’ on the slideshow below and you should be able to see everything that I’ve done.

 For more great tips, check out our articles on working with models for best results, or finding models for free!

 if you want to capture breathtaking images, without the frustration of a complicated camera.

 It's my training video that will walk you how to use your camera's functions in just 10 minutes - for free!